-Locals often comment that it is the snow-capped mountains, lush forests and mild climate that make Vancouver so enjoyable.
-The city fills out a large peninsula which is surrounded by water on three sides.
-The green beltways and urban parks provide Vancouver residents with plenty of outdoor space while the epic views of the surrounding North Shore Mountain Range will take expats' breath away.
+Local Vancouverites often comment that it is the snow-capped mountains, lush forests and mild climate that make Vancouver so enjoyable.
+The city fills out a large peninsula that is surrounded by water on three sides.
+The green beltways and urban parks provide Vancouver residents with plenty of outdoor space while the epic views of the surrounding North Shore Mountain Range are sure to take expats' breath away.

 Still, not everything is picture-perfect in Vancouver.
 The city’s cost of living is incredibly high and is particularly inflated by the exorbitant cost of accommodation.
 Average rental costs remain expensive and demand is increasingly overshadowing supply in the Metro Vancouver area.
 This all makes the house-hunting search more challenging than ever before.